JuliaToiviainen/MountaInvest/README.md

 ##  Reflective summary

 During this project, I hoped to create a fully functioning app that provides a great user experience and meets my daily needs for tracking financial markets.
 I'm happy to say that I have achieved this goal, as the app can now fetch real-time data from Yahoo and allows me to monitor and manage my portfolio on my phone.
+This demonstrates my system level understanding of computers as I was able to connect multiple parts of computer system to a functional app.

-In addition to the broad goals, I hoped to get proficient in XCode which I feel I did, I also got a very good overall picture of app development and feel confident in that area.
+In addition to the broad goals, I hoped to get proficient in XCode which I did, I also got a very good overall picture of app development and feel confident in that area.
 I also learned a new programming language, Swift, and learned how to build a functional iOS app from scratch using XCode.
 I became more familiar with libraries and how to take advantage of them, for example, Firebase and Yahoo’s finance API.

-On the nontechnical side, I gained a deeper understanding of the essential parts of app development and how time-consuming they can be.
+On the nontechnical side, I've learned how to work in groups as well as individually.
+This project was big on the individual side and it gave me a deeper understanding of the essential parts of app development and how time-consuming they can be.
 I learned that good research is essential when planning, as it can help to avoid mistakes.
-Many times, I assumed I could make the code work in a way that turned out to be impossible, and after more careful research realized the approach, I should have taken.

 In general, I learned to be more critical of my skills and time and improved my problem solving skills.
 Lastly, I learned that I really enjoy building meaningful projects and realized that I’m very passionate about the areas that I study.